Sunni Ittihad Council: History

+In November 2025, SIC chairman Hamid Raza was arrested to a 10-year sentence in prison for alleged involvement in the May 9 riots.
+His brother and vice chairman, Hasan Raza, confirmed it.

 Ideology

-As the Sunni Ittehad Council is an alliance of several religious parties, it follows right-wing politics, and advocates for the involvement of religion in politics.
+As the Sunni Ittihad Council is an alliance of several religious parties, it follows right-wing politics, and advocates for the involvement of religion in politics.
 The party follows the Sunni Islam denomination of Islam, and as Sunni parties do, the SIC preaches the Sunnah of the Islamic Muhammad in Islam to be implemented, mostly to the Pakistani government.
 Although the party follows the Barelvi movement and Sunni school of thought of Islam, it has joined hands with parties of other denominations of Islam, most recently with the Shia Islam party, the MWM, under mediation by the SIC's ally, the PTI.

 The party has also openly criticized both the Taliban and the United States military involvement in Pakistan, while also heavily participating in anti-terrorism efforts.

 Following the 2022–2024 political unrest in Pakistan, the SIC voiced support for Imran Khan and the PTI.
 The SIC is heavily involved in supporting Imran Khan especially after the 2024 Pakistani general election.